Shooting Star Candlestick Pattern

 Analysis of the Inverted Hammer Candlestick

-Stop orders for the buy trades should be set a couple of pips below the lowest price on the most recent low.
+Stop orders intended for buy trades should be positioned a few pips beneath the lowest price recorded in the most proximate low point.

 Shooting Star Candlestick